DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 The **ICME 2025 Audio Encoder Capability Challenge** aims to evaluate audio encoders in multi-task learning and real-world applications.
 It is strongly inspired by the [HEAR benchmark](https://hearbenchmark.com/), with several enhancements introduced: diverse task set, real-world applications, both of parameterized evaluation and parameter-free evaluation, and an new open-sourced, efficient evaluation system.

 Participants submit pre-trained encoders that convert raw audio waveforms into continuous embeddings.
-These encoders will be tested across diverse tasks including **speech, environmental sounds, and music**, with a focus on real-world usability.
+These encoders will be tested across diverse tasks including **speech, environmental sounds, and music**, with a focus on real-world usability, using an [open-source evaluation system](https://github.com/jimbozhang/xares).
+Participants may test and optimize models independently, but the final rankings will be based on the evaluations by the organizers.
+This challenge aims to advance the state-of-the-art in continuous audio representation learning.

 ## How to Participate